biaoxie/Clean-Unity-Project/README.md

 # Instruction
 Simply placing `clean.py` under your UnityProject, it will remove all files except for `Assets`, `Library`, and `ProjectSettings`.
-Inside `Library`, it will remove anything that does not have extension of `.asset`.
+Inside `Library`, it will remove anything that does not have extension of `.asset`. <\br>

+Any other tools provided by Unity Package Manager will need to Reinstall, for example: `Input System`, or `Universal RP`.

 # To Run
 1. Go to the directory